 Or roll the dough into a long snake and coil it.
 Or shape into a boule.
 Whatever.
 Exercise your final creative urge and form a loaf from the ball of dough.

 Dab some egg wash over the top of the shaped loaf and leave it to rest while the oven heats up.
 Then baste some more egg wash on top before popping the loaf into the oven.
 Add some poppy or sesame seeds now.
 I used the currants, mixed in earlier.

 The oven should be at 190ºC/350ºF.
-For want of a proper baking sheet or parchment, I use a piece of aluminium foil as a baking sheet, but it is a bit flimsy.
+For want of a proper baking sheet or parchment, I use a piece of aluminum foil as a baking sheet, but it is a bit flimsy.
 Next trip I shall have a baking sheet.

 Bake the loaf for twenty minutes, then turn it about so that it may evenly bake on all sides.
-Bake for another twenty to thirty minutes, then remove from the oven and turn out on to a cooling rack.
+Bake for another twenty to thirty minutes, then remove from the oven and turn out onto a cooling rack.
 Allow the loaf to cool for at least an hour.
 The crumb is very brittle at this stage and the loaf will easily break into several pieces if handled roughly.

 Remember to use real butter.
 I had to fight off the rest of my shipmates to allow the loaf to cool properly.

 Three-quarters of this loaf was consumed within half an hour.
 I don't think the rest of the loaf will last through the night...